harry-/Geo-Quiz/README.md

 Generate an API key [here](https://developers.google.com/maps/documentation/static-maps/).
 Replace the content of the file ApiKeyRENAMETHIS.txt with your newly generated key and rename the file to ApiKey.txt

+Install the [SimpleHashing.net] (https://www.nuget.org/packages/SimpleHashing.Net/) nuget package.

+There are two modes: Online and Offline.
+Online mode requires an SQL Server Database.
+Find the sql scripts to set it up in database.sql.
+You probably will also have to set up a corresponding server login with the rights to read and write data and also to execute procedures.

 ## Compilation